Tiro1999/HomeLabTools/README.md

 Just Started and in Progress whenever I have time

 ## HomeLab Devices
-All Devices that are included or planned to be supported (❌ Not Supported yet | ✅ Supported)
+All Devices that are included or planned to be supported (❌ Not Supported yet | ✅ Supported | 🧪 Testing)
 | Company   | Model     | Description           | Supported State        | Interface |
 |-----------|-----------|-----------------------|------------------------|-----------|
 | Rigol     | DS1054    | Oszilloscope          | ❌ Not Supported yet   | LAN/USB   |